ktye-UF/MiniWECC/ReadMe.txt

 - This folder will be updated.
 - All the demo code and documents can be found in a private Github repository as well.
-Note that the repository is for MiniWECC demo only.
+Note that the repository is for MiniWECC demo only and will not be used in this project.
 And everything in github and outlook share folders will be uqdated simultaneously.
 ================Introduction==============
 This folder contains 3 demos:
 1. 'demo_paper.m':